MarKamenov/Smarter-CLick/README.md

 For routing we use react-router-dom.

-Basic tests implemente unsing Jest and Enzyme.
+Basic tests implemented unsing Jest and Enzyme.

+npm test Runs the tests.

 These files must exist with exact filenames: